The Ultimate GTM Checklist: B2B SaaS Edition

 Lead Generation

-Lead generation is the process of converting visitors into people with an interest in your company’s offerings.
-You can do this by obtaining customer information from their interaction with any aspect of your business.
+Lead generation is converting visitors into people interested in your company’s offerings.
+You can obtain customer information from their interactions with any aspect of your business.
 For example, lead generation can occur from interactions with your live chat and interactive content (e.g., surveys, webinars).

 Brand Marketing

-Brand marketing is all about the activities and elements that help people recognize your brand.
-It goes beyond promoting your brand name and logo everywhere, emphasizing nurturing relationships with (potential) consumers.
+Brand marketing involves activities and elements that help people recognize your brand.
+It goes beyond promoting your brand name and logo everywhere and emphasizes nurturing relationships with (potential) consumers.

-Moreover, it involves making use of clear communication and marketing activities to differentiate you from competitors.
+Moreover, it involves using clear communication and marketing activities to differentiate yourself from competitors.

-There are numerous things to do in order to establish a solid and effective brand marketing strategy.
+Establishing a solid and effective brand marketing strategy requires numerous steps.
 These include having a defined brand purpose, being consistent, emphasizing your connection with customers, and getting to know your competition.

 A brand strategy that’s well thought out and adequately planned can make or break your product launch.